 - How do you feel about the surgery and recovery time from rhinoplasty nasal surgery?
 How much improvement could you receive from a non-surgical approach?

-Dr. Azizzadeh will help you weight the pros and cons of each option.
+Dr. Azizzadeh and Dr. Cabin will help you weight the pros and cons of each option.

-Dr. Azizzadeh uses advanced techniques to correct nostril disproportion.
+Dr. Azizzadeh and Dr. Cabin use advanced techniques to correct nostril disproportion.

-Dr. Azizzadeh uses advanced techniques to correct alar pinching.
+Dr. Azizzadeh and Dr. Cabin use advanced techniques to correct alar pinching.

 What to Expect Before and After Ethnic Rhinoplasty Surgery

-The week prior to the surgery, a final consultation is scheduled in order to review the surgical plan and assure that all the patient’s questions are answered.
+The week prior to the surgery, a pre-op appointment is scheduled in order to review the surgical plan and assure that all the patient’s questions are answered.
 At that point, pre and postoperative instructions will be given to the patient and reviewed in detail until you are 100% comfortable.

-The outcome of rhinoplasty relies on precise techniques to improve the aesthetics and breathing function of the nose.
-Preoperative planning is paramount to a successful outcome.
-Dr. Azizzadeh and his knowledgeable and caring staff can help answer all of your questions.
+Dr. Azizzadeh, Dr. Cabin and their knowledgeable and caring staff can help answer all of your questions.
 If you’re traveling to Beverly Hills for your rhinoplasty, check out our blog.